November 8, 2017

 Through this time, Beth courageously fought through her weaknesses, and always did a great job in her courses.
 She learned that she was capable, competent, and in her words, “not stupid.”

 Beth became the chorister and later a teacher in our ward’s Relief Society, fulfilling her calling very well.
-Through the help of the Lord, she left her anxieties at home and joined me at church activities throughout the week — something she never would have done months previously.
+With the help of the Lord, she left her anxieties at home and joined me at church activities throughout the week — something she never would have done months previously.

 As a Relief Society teacher, she was genuine, connected well with the sisters, and tried to engage everyone.
 Some of the sisters even seemed surprised when she first began to teach, not realizing how far Beth had come.

 A semester before Beth earned her associate’s degree, her mother passed away.
-Dealing with the stress of her mother’s passing and working full time nearly made Beth want to quit.
+Dealing with the stress of her mother’s passing and working full-time nearly made Beth want to quit.
 But she wouldn’t give up.
 After a brief break, Beth faithfully returned to the online program and earned her degree in web design and development.

 The Source of Strength